 Section 4.01.
 Officers.
 The Officers of the Corporation shall be as prescribed in Section 1.04.

 Section 4.02.
 Election and Term of Officers.
-Except for the Executive Director or Executive Director/Secretary, the Officers shall be elected by an affirmative majority vote at the annual meeting of the Board of Directors for a term of three years.
-An Officer may serve no more than two (2) terms consecutively.
+Except for the Executive Director or Executive Director/Secretary, the Officers shall be elected by an affirmative majority vote of the then current Board of Directors for a term of three years.
+An Officer may serve in that position for no more than two (2) terms consecutively.

 Section 4.03.
 Eligibility of Officers.
 Except for the Executive Director or Executive Director/Secretary, each Officer shall be elected from persons acting as Directors of the Corporation.

 Section 4.04.
-Election of Officers.
-After the initial Annual Meeting of the Corporation, election of Officers shall occur in three year cycles on the date of each Annual Meeting with nominations and elections of Officers occurring within a called Executive Session of the Board.
+Election of Officers. eElection of Officers shall occur in three year cycles on the date of a Regular or Special Meeting of the Directors as identified for such purpose.
+Nominations and elections of Officers shall occur within a called Executive Session of the Board.

 Upon the convening of the Executive Session, the Chair shall name the Executive Director of the Corporation as the Presiding Officer to lead, conduct, and preside over the Executive Session agenda item “Election of Officers” other than that of Executive Director.
-The Presiding Officer shall call for nominations from those Directors participating in the Annual Meeting pursuant to the provisions of these Bylaws.
+The Presiding Officer shall call for nominations from those Directors participating in the meeting identified for such purpose pursuant to the provisions of these Bylaws.
 Nominations and election of Directors to each Officer position shall occur successively in the order of Chair, Vice Chair, Treasurer, and Secretary, if any.

 Election of nominees shall be by secret paper ballots or e-mail ballots from those Directors who may be participating by teleconference.
 The Presiding Officer shall tabulate all ballots.
 The Presiding Officer shall appoint two Directors to verify the tabulation of votes.
 A simple majority affirmative vote constitutes election to each position and the Presiding Officer shall announce the results of the vote tabulation to the Directors.
 In the case of a tie vote, the Executive Director of the Corporation shall cast the deciding vote.

-Upon confirmation of the tabulations of the ballots for each Officer position, the sitting Chair resumes the role of Presiding Officer presiding over any business remaining on the Executive Session Agenda, calls for adjournment of the Executive Session, reconvenes the open meeting of the Board, announces the results of the election, and presides over the remaining business of the current Annual Meeting.
-The Directors elected to the specific Officer positions assume their respective positions upon adjournment of the current Annual Meeting pursuant to the provisions of Sections 3.05(e) & 4.02.
+Upon confirmation of the tabulations of the ballots for each Officer position, the sitting Chair resumes the role of Presiding Officer presiding over any business remaining on the Executive Session Agenda, calls for adjournment of the Executive Session, reconvenes the open meeting of the Board of Directors, announces the results of the election, and presides over the remaining business of the current meeting.
+The Directors elected to the specific Officer positions assume their respective positions upon adjournment of the Regular or Special Meeting identified for such purpose pursuant to the provisions of Sections 3.05(e) & 4.02.

 Section 4.05.
 Removal.
-Any Officer may be removed from such position by a two-thirds (2/3) majority affirmative vote of the Board whenever, in the judgment of the Board, the Officer’s removal would be in the best interests of the Corporation; provided, however, such Officer, except the Executive Director, does not lose his or her directorship as a result of losing his or her position as an Officer of the Corporation.
+Any Officer may be removed from such position by a two-thirds (2/3) majority affirmative vote of the Board of Directors whenever, in the judgment of the Board of Directors, the Officer’s removal would be in the best interests of the Corporation; provided, however, such Officer, except the Executive Director, does not lose his or her directorship as a result of losing his or her position as an Officer of the Corporation.

 Section 4.06.
 Vacancies.
-If any officership becomes vacant for any reason, the Board shall fill any such vacancy by a simple majority affirmative vote, at the option of the Board; provided, however, any Officer so elected shall serve only until the unexpired term of his or her predecessor has expired, unless reelected by the Board.
+If any officership becomes vacant for any reason, the Board shall fill any such vacancy by a simple majority affirmative vote, at the option of the Board of Directors; provided, however, any Officer so elected shall serve only until the unexpired term of his or her predecessor has expired, unless reelected by the Board of Directors.